De Havilland Express: Operational history

 Early proving flights were flown in 1934 by Railway Air Services which had three of the first four single-pilot aircraft built.
 The third aircraft built, G-ACVY Mercury, started flying between Croydon Airport, Castle Bromwich, Barton, Belfast and Renfrew on 20 August 1934.
 The third aircraft built was shipped to Australia for Holyman's Airways to operate the Empire air route between Melbourne and Hobart in Tasmania.

 Dual-pilot D.H.86s were built for Imperial Airways and given the class name Diana.
 They were used on European and Empire air routes including the run from Khartoum to Lagos.

 Railway Air Services (RAS) operated a fleet of seven Expresses between 1934 and 1946.
 RAS used the aircraft on their UK scheduled flight network including their trunk route from London Croydon via Birmingham, Manchester/Liverpool to Glasgow.

 D.H.86s were also built for New Zealand's Union Airways, flying between Auckland, Palmerston North and Wellington.
 During World War II, the New Zealand aircraft were fitted with bomb racks and used by the Royal New Zealand Air Force to hunt German raiders and Japanese shipping.
-The survivors served with New Zealand National Airways Corporation (NAC) post war.

 A total of 15 D.H.86s, D.H.86As and D.H.86Bs operated commercially within Australia and New Guinea up to the outbreak of World War II.
 Eight D.H.86A and D.H.86B aircraft were impressed into the Royal Australian Air Force and served as A31-1 to A31-8 during the War.
 Some served as air ambulances in the Middle East, while others did sterling work as transport aircraft and air ambulances in Australia and New Guinea.

 A total of 62 D.H.86s of all types were built.
-Most of those still flying in Europe at start of World War II, except for the Railway Air Services aircraft, were taken into military service, mostly for communications and radio navigational training.
+Most of those still flying in Europe at the start of World War II, except for the Railway Air Services aircraft, were taken into military service, mostly for communications and radio navigational training.
 A few Expresses survived the war and were used by UK air charter operators until the last example was burnt out in 1958.